What Happens Before Events Hit Your Calendar (And Why It Matters More Than You Think)

 • figure out logistics

-At this point, the “event” finally exists in a usable form.
+At this point, the “event” finally becomes usable.

 ---